tarwn/lessthandot-hugo/blogs/content/posts/2012-11-29-presenting-yourself-visually-and-respectfully.md

 type: post
 date: 2012-11-29T14:27:00+00:00
 ID: 1812
 excerpt: 'The Successful Consulting Series is a set of articles that are being written to both, help decisions on joining the consulting field and also, help existing consultants in their professional development initiatives.
-Please visit, “Successful Consulting&hellip;'
+Please visit, "Successful Consulting&hellip;'
 url: /index.php/itprofessionals/runningmybusiness/presenting-yourself-visually-and-respectfully/
 views:
   - 22521